Apu1998W02/CNN_AIvsReal_Classification/README.md

 # CNN_AIvsReal_Classification
-Classify paintings into AI-Generated and Human Drawn paintings using CNN model in TensorFlow and Keras
+Classify paintings into AI-generated and Human-Drawn paintings using the CNN model in TensorFlow and Keras.
+93% accuracy was received by 0.5 size of training set and 15 number of epochs using this model.